 Musically speaking The Stones went downhill during the 1980s, Tattoo You from 1981 was probably their last half decent album.
-Part of the reason for this was their decision to indulge musically with the then current music trends e.g. dance music, but their decline can also be put down to the almost decade long highly fractious relationship between Jagger and Richards, which ultimately had a damaging affect on the harmony in the group, not to mention the quality of the music.
-So for me the early eighties would have been a good time to call it a day, even if it would not have been in the form of a the glorified exit.
-But they didn’t call it a day, instead they have kept soldiering on with a line of mediocre albums, Dirty Works anyone?
+Part of the reason for this was their decision to indulge musically with the then current music trends e.g. dance music, but their decline can also be put down to the almost decade-long highly fractious relationship between Jagger and Richards, which ultimately had a damaging effect on the harmony in the group, not to mention the quality of the music.
+So for me, the early eighties would have been a good time to call it a day, even if it would not have been in the form of a glorified exit.
+But they didn’t call it a day, instead, they have kept soldiering on with a line of mediocre albums, Dirty Works anyone?
 And a formulaic existence which sees them now disappear for five years between albums or tours before coming back with a new world tour where they simply rehash the same songs, go through the same routines, on the same scale.
 How many times does one really need to see Mick Jagger prance around on stage shouting “give me a yeah”, I guess one can be thankful he no longer does it in full leotard.

-As for their set-list on tour, they pretty much have not changed their set in twenty-five years, a set that mostly contains the same revolving door of about twenty songs mixed in with the odd cover, or rare number.
-They seem to have been trying to remedy this slightly on their current tour by inviting star guests to perform with them, while allowing fans to vote for a song to appear in the set-list, a nice enough gesture from Sir Mick if it means a rarely played number from their extensive back catalogue will be played.
+As for their set-list on tour, they pretty much have not changed their set in twenty-five years, a set that mostly contains the same revolving door of about twenty songs mixed in with the odd cover or rare number.
+They seem to have been trying to remedy this slightly on their current tour by inviting star guests to perform with them while allowing fans to vote for a song to appear in the set-list, a nice enough gesture from Sir Mick if it means a rarely played number from their extensive back catalog will be played.
 I guess that’s what happens when you have been around for fifty years, you have so many songs you can’t play them all, but the easy option with The Stones has been to just play mainly hits and play them on every tour they do.
 Don’t get me wrong “Jumping Jack Flash”, “Brown Sugar” and “Satisfaction” are all great songs, but how many times does one need to hear them especially when you think of some of the other great songs The Stones have up their sleeve which never get played.
-As a band if you have such a vast catalogue of music to pick from you may as well use it, and their current tour would have been a perfect chance to vary their set a bit more and air some of their older sixties tracks, or rare studio gems.
+As a band, if you have such a vast catalog of music to pick from you may as well use it, and their current tour would have been a perfect chance to vary their set a bit more and air some of their older sixties tracks, or rare studio gems.

 Then there is the question of their musical validity, does anyone know any of their material since say about 1983?
-I know several songs which are pretty good, but on the whole their albums have been pretty average.
+I know several songs which are pretty good, but on the whole, their albums have been pretty average.
 Average to the point they hardly play any of the material from them live, which either says they also don’t think much of the material from their more recent releases, or are simply pre-empting what the fans think of which in that materials absence suggests the fans don’t think much of the Bridges of Babylon album, or Voodoo Lounge either.
 So in terms of producing new material, The Stones have not been musically valid for many years, and have only really gotten by on the continuous touring of their classic hits and reputation they built up over many years.
 They are not alone then in this regard as the live nostalgia market of acts from the 60s, 70s and even 80s is booming.
 I guess one positive of this is at least some of the original members are still involved unlike some acts (without naming names) that carry on with a different line-up, or with one egotistical member left living off past glories.